 Electrification underway...
 Toward a 100% electric network

-In recent years, we have started making the shift towards hybrid technology by acquiring buses that emit 30% less greenhouse gases than diesel buses.
+In recent years, we have started making the shift towards hybrid technology by acquiring buses that emit up to 30% less greenhouse gases than diesel buses.

-At the same time, tests are underway to find the best electric bus technology.
-Starting in 2025, if the technology is available, we are committed to acquiring only fully electric vehicles in order to reach zero greenhouse gas emissions by 2040.
+Starting in 2025, if the technology is available, we are committed to acquiring only fully electric vehicles.

 Electrification brings benefits

 - Reduction of the GHG emissions

 - Support the growth for Québec industries